CharlizeY/RecSysCourse/README.md

 # RecSysCourse
-Exercises from the Udemy course 'Building Recommender Systems with Machine Learning and AI'.
+Course Materials from the Udemy course 'Building Recommender Systems with Machine Learning and AI'.